POSYDON-code/POSYDON/docs/_source/components-overview/pop_syn/star_formation_history.rst

 :func:`~TransientPopulation.calculate_cosmic_weights` function, similar to the star formation history model.
 Additionally, specific options can be provided to the function:

-.. list-table:: Options for the metallicity distribution
+.. list-table:: General options for the metallicity distribution
     :header-rows: 1
     :widths: 10 30